Early Head End Power (HEP)

 Commuter Service HEP

-During the post-war period, commuter trains became a means for workers to get from city centers out to the rapidly expanding suburbs, especially in the areas surrounding New York, Chicago and San Francisco.
+During the post-war period, commuter trains became a means for workers to get from city centers out to the rapidly expanding suburbs, especially in the areas surrounding Chicago, San Francisco, and New York City.
 Depending on the railroad, some commuter trains continued to use steam locomotives, and some used newly delivered diesel locomotives, which were equipped with steam generators for heat, and locomotive-mounted generators for electrical lighting.

-In 1955-1956, C&NW received 48 new streamlined double-deck cars for suburban service.
-These were the first commuter cars in the Chicago area that received their power from the locomotive at the head-end, saving about five tons per car by eliminating the electrical generators and air conditioning equipment that was installed on passenger cars used in mainline service.
-Of a total fleet of 292 bi-level cars delivered to C&NW between 1955 and 1970, also known as gallery cars, all but the first 16 cars delivered in 1955 were built by Pullman-Standard.
-The first 48 cars were built with 7-1/2-KW Waukesha propane-fueled Enginators to provide 32Vdc electricity for lighting and 240Vac power for two underframe-mounted Trane E-M 8-ton air conditioning units.
-Locomotive-supplied steam was used for heating and some of these cars were pulled by steam locomotives, which hardly fits the image of such modern cars.
-(See also C&NW BiLevel Page by Karl Swartz).
+In 1955-1956, C&NW received 48 new streamlined, self-contained double-deck cars for suburban service.
+These first 48 cars were built with 7-1/2-KW Waukesha propane-fueled "Enginators" to provide 32Vdc electricity for lighting and 240Vac power for two underframe-mounted Trane E-M 8-ton air conditioning units.
+Locomotive-supplied steam was used for heating and some of these cars were pulled by steam locomotives.

 In 1956, C&NW began substituting diesel locomotives for steam locomotives in suburban commuter service.
-C&NW pushed the art to a new high by adopting the principle of head-end, all-electric power for heating, lighting and air conditioning.
-To make the change, the road modified four 2250-horsepower E8 cab units by removing their steam generators and installing a skid-mounted A.C. power package consisting of a 575-horsepower Cummins diesel and a Marathon 480-volt, 60-cycle alternator rated at 300 kilowatts (with a 2-hour 10 per cent overload factor).
+To support of the chnage from steam power to diesel power, C&NW modified four 2250-horsepower E8 cab units by removing their steam generators and installing a skid-mounted A.C. power package consisting of a 575-horsepower Cummins diesel and a Marathon 480-volt, 60-cycle alternator rated at 300 kilowatts (with a 2-hour 10 per cent overload factor).
 The boiler water tanks were retained but filled with diesel oil, thus doubling each E8's fuel capacity from 1100 to 2200 gallons.
 Added together, the switch from steam to electric power in the rear of each unit boosted locomotive weight per E8 by 6200 pounds -- or to 337,200 pounds (168.6 tons), fully loaded.
 As protection power, C&NW similarly rebuilt a pair of 1500-horsepower F7 freight cab units.
 (Trains magazine, January 1959, page 17 and 18; Michael Palmieri, email dated November 22, 2011)

 - Power transmission losses were less since the locomotive transmitted higher voltage (480 volt, 3 phase, 60 cycle) which was reduced on each car by transformers -- not possible with D.C.